Roasted Tomato Soup with Parmesan Croutons

 Spread in an even layer and bake for 10-15 minutes, until the bread is golden and firm.

-Blend ingredients
+Blend

 When the tomatoes have finished cooking, let them cool for a few minutes.
 Then add them to a large blender, making sure to add any juices that were released while roasting.
 Squeeze the garlic so that the roasted cloves fall into the blender.
 Add the roasted shallots, fresh basil, vegetable broth, and heavy cream.
-Blend until smooth (optional to add more parmesan cheese here while blending).
+Blend until smooth (optional to add more parmesan cheese while blending).

 Serve

-Pour the soup into bowls and top with parmesan croutons.
 Add extra parmesan cheese and fresh basil to garnish and serve.

 Notes: